BlueBrain/luigi-tools/README.md

 ### Copy parameters

 In some situations, several tasks have a few parameters in common.
-This can lead to painfull situations, and luigi provides some dedicated tools to deal with this, [as described here](https://luigi.readthedocs.io/en/stable/api/luigi.util.html?highlight=inherits#using-inherits-and-requires-to-ease-parameter-pain).
+This can lead to painful situations, and luigi provides some dedicated tools to deal with this, [as described here](https://luigi.readthedocs.io/en/stable/api/luigi.util.html?highlight=inherits#using-inherits-and-requires-to-ease-parameter-pain).
 Nevertheless, the tools provided by [Luigi][luigi_url] have a major drawback: all the tasks with